JuFlajollet/project13-poc/README.md

 #### Setup Back

-- Clone the project (if you didn't do already):
+- Clone the project (if you didn't do it already):

 > git clone https://github.com/JuFlajollet/project13-poc.git